Tucumcari Film Festival

 Educational Workshops

-Last year we had a fantastic workshop on special fx makeup from the talented Jasmine Hernadez.
+In our second year we had a fantastic workshop on special fx makeup from the talented Jasmine Hernadez.

 Just like the panels this year's line up TBA.
 Have a workshop in mind?
 Contact us today!